 In other news… Sha’Carri Richardson might get some support too

 None other than Dr. Dabber has also reached out to Olympic runner Sha’Carri Richardson, with the offer of “a 6-figure invitation to Richardson to join their team as a spokesperson.”
-Richardson, in a story which has stayed on top of the headlines for a month now, tested positive for cannabis after completing in a 100-meter heat, setting a world record for speed by a female runner at the time.
+Richardson, in a story which has stayed on top of the headlines for a month now, tested positive for cannabis after competing in a 100-meter heat, setting a world record for speed by a female runner at the time.

 We can definitely say that mere cannabis use, as part of one’s lifestyle, does not appear to inhibit one’s potential for athletic achievement.
 So that’s one myth down.